 Having a well-thought-out strategy in advance means that we can begin crisis management straight away.
 Taxpayers shall always be protected.

-- First, a quantitative assessment is carried out based on the O-SII score that Finansinspektionen (the Swedish Financial Supervisory Authority) calculates as part of its system for assessing an institution’s importance to the functioning of the financial system.
+First, a quantitative assessment is performed based on the O-SII score that Finansinspektionen (the Swedish Financial Supervisory Authority) calculates as part of its oversight and evaluation of an institution’s importance to the financial system.
+Institutions with an O-SII score above 105 are not eligible for simplified planning.

 Banks and institutions report information